MicrosoftDocs/msteams-docs/msteams-platform/toolkit/accounts.md

 ---
 # Prepare accounts to build Teams apps

-The deployment process happens in two steps: Provision of the app to cloud and deployment.
+The deployment process happens happens two steps: Provision of the app to cloud and deployment.
 Provision creates all the Azure resources which the app uses.
 To create a Teams app and upload, you need to prepare the following accounts:

 * [Microsoft 365 account with valid subscription.](accounts.md#microsoft-365-account)